log0div0/testo/docs/tutorials/11 - no_snapshots/README.md

 ## What you're going to learn

-In this guide you're going to learn about the tests without the hypervisor snapshots in Testo Framework.
+In this tutorial you're going to learn about the tests without the hypervisor snapshots in Testo Framework.
 With this kind of tests you can save a lot of disk space.

 ## Introduction